fastdemo/autocord/README.md

 * **`autocord: command not found`** → Make sure you ran `npm link` inside the Autocord folder.
 * **No config yet** → Run `autocord config` first; `autocord install` refuses without one.
-* **Installer missing** → Run `autocord install` — it builds the Vencord installer CLI from source automatically instead of asking you for a path.
+* **Installer missing** → Run `autocord install` as it builds the Vencord installer CLI from source automatically instead of asking you for a path.
 * **Discord must be quit to patch** → The trigger quits it gracefully first (`tell application … to quit`, `pkill` fallback).
-Unsaved state like an unsent draft can be lost — same as manual patching.
+Unsaved state like an unsent draft can be lost, same as manual patching.
 * **Discord stayed closed after patching** → Relaunch is opt-in; set it with `autocord config --relaunch true`.
 * **Nothing happens on update** → Only configured `channels` are watched; re-run `autocord install` after changing channels to regenerate `WatchPaths`.
 * **Patch runs overlap** → Overlapping wakes exit early by design; the next wake (or login) picks up missed work from the state file.